Find your next holiday

 Or search the entire site

-Along the Lahn, from the Lahnquelle to Koblenz
+Cycling holiday Along the Lahn, from the Lahnquelle to Koblenz

 You cycle along the idyllic Lahn River, where the quiet, green landscape alternates with baroque cities, impressive castles, and grand monasteries.
 Your journey begins at the source of the river: the Lahnquelle.
 Winding along the river, you'll eventually reach the Rhine.
-Here, you can board a boat from the Loreley to Koblenz, or you can cycle directly to this endpoint. » read more about Along the Lahn, from the Lahnquelle to Koblenz
+Here, you can board a boat from the Loreley to Koblenz, or you can cycle directly to this endpoint. » read more about Cycling holiday Along the Lahn, from the Lahnquelle to Koblenz

 • Lahnquelle, Marburg, Wetzlar, Weilburg, Limburg, Bad Ems, Koblenz